 Originally, Buffalo grass (Stenotaphrum secundatum) was the old hard leaf variety.
 Back then, it was the only Buffalo variety available.
 However, since the 1970s, turf farmers have experimented and delivered more desirable Buffalo turf grasses.
 These varieties including Sir Walter Buffalo (which is the best Australian bred Buffalo) have a softer leaf and are more tolerant of shade than the other turf grasses.

 In our experience as Lawn Care contractors, we believe Sir Walter Buffalo stands “head and shoulders” above all the other Buffalo varieties due to its tolerance of herbicide sprays and its superior green colour in Winter.
-For a clear graphic picture of Sir Walter in action go to our Sir Walter VIDEO now.

 When spraying for broadleaf weeds (including clover, bindii, dandelions, etc) in Buffalo turf you need to use the selective herbicide with the main Active Constituents being 200g/L Bromoxynil and 200g/L MCPA.